-All papers submitted by students must conform to the current edition of A Manual for Writers of Research Papers, Theses, and Dissertations by Kate L. Turabian unless noted otherwise by the professor.
+All papers and dissertations submitted by students must conform to the current edition of The Midwestern Style Manual, which may be supplemented by the current edition of A Manual for Writers of Research Papers, Theses, and Dissertations by Kate L. Turabian, the current edition of The Chicago Manual of Style, or the current edition of The SBL Handbook of Style in instances where The Midwestern Style Manual is silent.